Phosphoric acid: Aqueous solutions

 Aqueous solutions up to 62.5% H3PO4 are eutectic, exhibiting freezing-point depression as low as −85 °C. When the concentration of acid rises above 62.5% the freezing-point increases, reaching 21 °C by 85% H3PO4 (w/w; the monohydrate).
 Beyond this the phase diagram becomes complicated, with significant local maxima and minima.
 For this reason phosphoric acid is rarely sold above 85%, as beyond this adding or removing small amounts of moisture risks the entire mass freezing solid, which would be a major problem on a large scale.
-A local maximum at 91.6% which corresponds to the hemihydrate 2H_{3}PO_{4}•H_{2}O, freezing at 29.32 °C. There is a second smaller eutectic depression at a concentration of 94.75% with a freezing point of 23.5 °C. At higher concentrations the freezing point rapidly increases.
+There exists a local maximum at 91.6% which corresponds to the hemihydrate 2H_{3}PO_{4}•H_{2}O, freezing at 29.32 °C. There is a second smaller eutectic depression at a concentration of 94.75% with a freezing point of 23.5 °C. At higher concentrations the freezing point rapidly increases.
 Concentrated phosphoric acid tends to supercool before crystallization occurs, and may be relatively resistant to crystallisation even when stored below the freezing point.